MansJackson/todo-adv.client/README.md

 Live version, [link](https://mj-todo-client.herokuapp.com/).

 ## Future developments/improvements
-* Alot of bug fixing
 * More extensive testing
-* Mobile version
+* Mobile version (Authentication doesn't work for mobile)
 * More secure authentication
-* Add user pics/avatars.
+* Add profile pictures
-* User settings, where you can customize the look, for example background-images
+* Settings, where you can customize the look, for example background-images
 * Ability to add more columns to a list